 How Transcripted/Grades:

-Grades earned via CPL will always include a CPL notation on the student’s transcript;
+Grades for CPL earned via CCC-administered assessments will always include a CPL notation on the student’s transcript;

-Successfully earned CPL credit will be noted either with a grade of A-C or Pass at the department’s discretion.
+Successfully earned CPL credit earned via CCC-administered assessment will be noted either with a grade of A-C or Pass at the department’s discretion.

+CPL credits may not transfer to other institutions

 Students may request CPL for the same course more than once.